ttunja/Enformer_DNA_Diffusion/README.md

 # Enformer_DNA_Diffusion

 Enformer DNA Diff is a Python package that combines the DeepMind Enformer model with the DNA Diffusion project.
+This implementation was tested under Ubuntu 20.04, Python 3.8, Tensorflow 2.12, and CUDA 11.6.
+Versions of all dependencies can be found in requirements.txt.

 ## Installation